Podcasts like Overdue

 Website Apple Spotify YouTube

-Features book club-style book chats, book and audiobook reviews, author and audiobook narrator interviews, and other bookish topic conversations.
+This podcast features thriller/mystery and fantasy book chats, book and audiobook reviews, and bookish topic conversations.
 It's like listening in on your favorite book club.
-With candid conversations and book recommendations, we will feed your shelf addiction!MORE Email ****@shelfaddiction.com
+With candid conversations and book recommendations, we will feed your shelf addiction!For more please visit: https://linktr.ee/shelfaddictionBecome a supporter of this podcast: https://www.spreaker.com/podcast/shelf-addiction-podcast--1703669/support.MORE Host Tamara Ford

-Apple Rating 4.7/5Facebook 800Twitter 1.1KInstagram 1.4K Avg Length 58 min Why they are Similar Both Shelf Addiction Podcast and Overdue cater to book enthusiasts by offering engaging discussions on literature.
+Apple Rating 4.7/5Facebook 790Twitter 1KInstagram 1.4K Avg Length 60 min Why they are Similar Both Shelf Addiction Podcast and Overdue cater to book enthusiasts by offering engaging discussions on literature.
 They explore various literary genres, from classics to contemporary works, providing insights and recommendations.
 Both podcasts create a community for avid readers through dynamic conversations, author interactions, and an emphasis on enriching the audience's appreciation of storytelling.

 Get Email Contact